 30. If the figures are to be believed, the tasks assigned for the year have in almost every district been fairly well accomplished.
 There is, however, grave reason to believe that this favourable conclusion is not justified by facts.
-From reports received from the Superintendents as well as from personal observations and remarks made by one or two Collectors, it is clear that either in the majority of the districts the programme for the year was not worked up to, or the number of marks put down, as having been repaired by the rayats, was much larger of marks put down, as having been repaired by the that for years before the than was actually the case.
+From reason to believe that this favourable conclusion is not justified by facts.
+From reports received from the Superintendents as well as from personal observations and reports made by one or two Collectors, it is clear that either in the majority of the districts the programme for the year was not worked up to, or the number of marks put down, as having been repaired by the rayats, was much larger of marks put down, as having been repaired by the rayats, was much larger of marks put down, as having been repaired by the rayats, was much larger of the was actually the case.
+The fact appears to be that for years before the than was actually the case.
 The fact appears to be that for years before the issue of the orders contained in Government Resolution No. 10527, dated 6th November 1906, Revenue Department, the so-called "boundary mark inspection and repair" was a farce: and that, consequently, now that the matter has to be tackled really seriously, the amount of hard work to be done is far larger than was ever imagined.
 The whole question in fact requires very serious attention.
 To some extent, it must be noted, the deficiency in the progress made was due to removable causes.
-Work is still not begun punctually: Circle Inspectors still talk and act as if inspection and not repair were the object aimed at : and there is still in many places great romissness on the part of Mámlatdárs in making timely arrangements with contractors before hand for the supply of stones and labour.
+Work is still not begun punctually: Circle Inspectors still talk and act as if inspection and not repair were the object aimed at: and there is still in many places great remissness on the part of Mámlatdárs in making timely arrangements with contractors before hand for the supply of stones and labour.
 Account difficulties too have given a great deal of trouble.
 Notwithstanding the orders in Government Resolution No. 4818, dated 7th December 1907, Financial Department, Huzur Deputy Collectors in several districts have been insisting that bills preferred by Circle Inspectors to recoup their advances should only be cashed at the Huzur Treasury, a procedure which of course entails immense delay and leaves the Circle Inspectors for weeks at a time without the necessary funds: and in at least one district (that of Násik)

-ø Distri District.
-Amount dvanced.
-Amount recovered.
+District.
+Amount advanced. recovered.

 Rs.
 Rs.

-Kolába 11,764 6,966
+Kolába ...
+11,764 6,966

-Násik ••• 4,345 1,878
+Násik ...
+4,345 1,878